 Companies interested in being a CAIS Sponsor must agree to the following points:

 - CAIS does not endorse the Sponsor’s products or services.
 Any implication of endorsement provides grounds for revocation of CAIS Sponsor status.

-- Sponsorship can be revoked if CAIS concludes that the Sponsor’s business practices are inconsistent with CAIS’ core values and/or the interests of its members.
+- Sponsorship can be revoked if CAIS concludes that the Sponsor’s business practices are inconsistent with CAIS’ core values and/or interests of its members.

-- CAIS reserves the right to refuse Sponsorship to applicants for any reason.
+- CAIS reserves the right to refuse sponsorship to applicants for any reason.

 Student safety is a priority for CAIS.
 This policy is intended to ensure that CAIS Member schools follow a consistently rigorous process when billeting students as part of a CAIS event for students.

 In order to participate in a CAIS student activity, a school must demonstrate a thorough process to identify and communicate risks associated with participation in an event.